 San Francisco, CA 94102

-Inquiries involving employees may also be referred to the federal Equal Employment Opportunity Commission (EEOC) and/or the California Department of Fair Employment and Housing (DFEH).
+Inquiries involving employees or employment applicants may also be referred to the federal Equal Employment Opportunity Commission (EEOC) and/or the California Department of Fair Employment and Housing (DFEH).

 Links: Community StandardsStudent Right-to-Know and Consumer Information

 Title IX at Fuller